 Wills & Estates

 The reality is that disputes in relation to a Will or Estate are most likely to be between family members.
-Many disputes regarding Wills and Estates do not go to court but rather, are settled through a mediation process.
-Through mediation, a service is provided whereby the individuals involved in any kind of disagreement about settling wills or estates can come together to sort out these disagreements.
+Many disputes regarding Wills and Estates do not go to court but rather are settled through a mediation process.
+Mediation is an opportunity for individuals involved in any kind of dispute about settling a Will or Estate to come together to sort out these disagreements.
 The mediator employs a structured negotiation process assisting parties to achieve their own resolution to the dispute without the involvement of the court or a dependence on lawyers.

 Reaching agreements with other parties through mediation offers many advantages:

-- Mediation also reduces the emotional costs that occur as a result of a family disagreement or breakdown in relationship;
+- Mediation may reduce the emotional costs that occur as a result of a family disagreement or breakdown in relationship;

-- Participants may improve communication skills that will enable easier resolution of disputes in the future
+- Participants may improve communication skills that will enable easier resolution of disputes in the future;

-To learn more about how Conflict Resolution Service can assist you with a neighbourhood dispute please complete our contact form and one of our team members will respond shortly.
+To learn more about how Conflict Resolution Service can assist you with a wills & estates dispute please complete our contact form and one of our team members will respond shortly.